Library News & Job Openings2016-12-14T10:11:29-05:00

 • Ongoing review and cultivation of donors of all levels to the Library

-• Full participation as a cultivator and solicitor of major gift prospects in collaboration with the Library’s key volunteers, the Foundation board and the Library board of trustees
+• Full participation as a cultivator and solicitor of major gift prospects in collaboration with the Library’s key volunteers, the Foundation board and the Library Board of Trustees

 • Develop and advance training for volunteers and staff in the area of fund development, as needed